aksellovstad/Glyphs-Scripts/README.md

 `OpenGlyphsWithoutAutoAlignment.py` opens all glyphs that contain component(s) with automatic alignment *disabled*.

-`OpenIncompatibleGlyphs.py` opens a new tab with all glyphs with incompatibilities on a asigned variable axis.
+`OpenIncompatibleGlyphs.py` opens a new tab with all glyphs with incompatibilities on a assigned variable axis.

 `OpenbyColorLabel.py` lets you open all glyphs with a specified color label. <br>